aiyervenkat/Profile/README.md

 - All things .NET and C#.
 - Preparing for my Snowflake Pro Certification and learning about Data Vault 2.0 from Data Vault Alliance and Daniel Linstedt's book.
 - Understanding and developing my Graph DB skills using the excellent resources at Neo4J GraphAcademy.
-- Working my way through DataCamp's Data Engineering certification.
+- Working my way through DataCamp's <a href="https://github.com/aiyervenkat/aiyervenkat/tree/858488554626c3aae6759683e8b9fc16e6c6a0c7/certificates/DataCamp">Data Engineering certification.</a>
 - Executing on some of my product ideas with my new and refreshed skills.

 ## My Tech Skillset